nurj-foodie/foodie-map-mvp/PRD.md

 **Requirements:**
 - ✅ Submit new restaurants (authenticated users)
 - ✅ Google Places integration for auto-fill
+- ✅ Nearby restaurant detection (100m radius) to prevent duplicates
-- ✅ GPS location detection ("Locate Me")
+- ✅ Interactive location map with draggable marker
+- ✅ Camera capture for photos (in addition to gallery)
+- ✅ Menu photo upload with custom naming
 - ✅ Manual override for all fields
-- ✅ Photo upload support
+- ✅ Photo upload support (regular + menu photos)
+- ✅ 5-step wizard form with validation
 - ✅ Admin review workflow

 **User Stories:**
 - As a user, I want to add restaurants that aren't in the database
+- As a user, I want to know if a restaurant already exists before submitting
+- As a user, I want to take photos with my camera, not just select from gallery
+- As a user, I want to pin the exact location on a map
+- As a user, I want to upload menu photos with names for each item
 - As an admin, I want to review and approve restaurant submissions

 **Acceptance Criteria:**
-- [ ] Submission form validates all required fields
+- [x] Submission form validates all required fields ✅
-- [ ] Google Places integration works correctly
+- [x] Google Places integration works correctly ✅
-- [ ] GPS location detection accurate
+- [x] Nearby restaurant detection works (100m radius) ✅
+- [x] Interactive location map with draggable marker ✅
+- [x] Camera capture works on mobile devices ✅
+- [x] Menu photos upload with naming ✅
+- [x] Form prevents early submission ✅
+- [x] Location pinning required before submission ✅
-- [ ] Admin dashboard shows pending submissions
+- [x] Admin dashboard shows pending submissions ✅

 ---